AAMohamedFahim/AutoGen_agentic_framework_walkthrough/README.md

 ---

 ## Chapter 2: Conversable Agent Workflow

-The ConversableAgent class in the Autogen package is a powerful tool for creating intelligent, conversational AI agents.
-It enables developers to:

-- Build chatbots and virtual assistants
-- Interact with multiple language models
-- Configure agents with custom settings
-- Simulate conversations between different agents

-Key features include:

-- Flexible configuration with API key mapping
-- Customizable agent behaviors
-- Conversation history tracking
-- Conditional conversation termination

-The class allows for sophisticated multi-agent interactions, such as a simulated conversation between a customer and a shopkeeper, demonstrating its versatility in creating context-driven, dynamic conversational scenarios.
-CopyRetryMFmake more small this is intro my reading this user should egar to lear
+It introduces the ConversableAgent class in the Autogen package.
+This class enables the creation of intelligent chatbots and virtual assistants that can interact with multiple language models.
+Key features include flexible configuration, customizable behaviors, conversation history tracking, and conditional termination.
+It supports dynamic multi-agent interactions, like simulating conversations between a customer and a shopkeeper.
+This powerful tool allows developers to build context-driven, versatile conversational AI agents.

 [![Chapter 2: Conversable Agent Workflow](https://img.shields.io/badge/Chapter%202%3A%20Conversable%20Agent%20Workflow-blue?style=for-the-badge)](./1.Autogen%20and%20LLM%20Setup)
 ---